j33433/MPowerTCX/README.md

 <img align="right" src="images/mpowertcx%20simpler.png"/>

+## What MPowerTCX Does
+This software converts the CSV files produced by stationary bikes to the popular TCX file format.
+The results can then be uploaded to your favorite sports tracking site.

 ## Downloads
 [Click Here for Windows and OS X Releases](https://github.com/j33433/MPowerTCX/releases)

-## What it Does
-This app converts the proprietary CSV files produced by stationary bikes to the popular TCX file format.
-The results can be uploaded to your favorite sports tracking site.

 ### Support
 * [Click Here for Instructions](INSTRUCTIONS.md)